-Confession: Most days, if all of my prayers were answered, my daughter and husband would stay safe and my food would be blessed, but the world would remain unchanged.
+Confession: Most days, if all of my prayers were answered, my kids and husband would stay safe and my food would be blessed, but the world would remain unchanged.

 The ministry of intercession, or “standing in the gap” is such an important one.
 In Exodus, scripture says that Moses’ intercession for the people of God caused the Lord to relent and “not bring on his people the disaster he had threatened.”
 In Acts, we saw that because of the church’s prayers, Peter’s chains fell from his hands and he was led out of prison by an angel of God.
 In John, Jesus took time to intercede for the church, something He continues to do today.
 This was Jesus’ prayer over us: “That they may be one even as you and I are one, Father just as you are in me and I am in You.”